Host Equal Justice Works Fellows & Law Students

 After you apply…

-After you submit your application, it will be reviewed by Equal Justice Works staff and Fellow Alumni.
-High-scoring applications are selected to interview with sponsors between December and April.
+After you submit your application, it will be reviewed by Fellow Alumni.
+Applications are selected to interview with sponsors between November and April.
 Fellowships are awarded on a rolling basis throughout this period.

 After the Fellowship